Features of the CleanTalk Security Plugin

 Scans WordPress files for hacked files or hacker code.

 Security Malware Scanner runs manually in the settings.
-All detailed results will be sent to your CleanTalk Security Dashboard and you will be able to investigate them and see if those were legitimate changes or if some bad code was injected.
+All detailed results will be sent to your CleanTalk Security Dashboard, and you will be able to investigate them and see if those were legitimate changes or if some bad code was injected.

 Daily Auto Scan